 Who is at Risk for Vitamin D Deficiency?

 Pretty much anyone who is not a full-time lifeguard in Southern California is at risk of being deficient in Vitamin D. Vitamin D deficiency is rampant—very common in most North Americans, Europeans, and Australians—and affects a large number of people with Hashimoto’s.
 A low-fat diet or fat malabsorption increases the risk.
-The best way to restore optimal Vitamin D levels is through sun exposure, safe tanning beds, and an oral vitamin D3 supplement.
+The best way to restore optimal vitamin D levels is through sun exposure, safe tanning beds, and an oral vitamin D3 supplement.
 The secondary best sources of vitamin D are from foods like wild salmon and cod liver oil.

 Vitamin D advocates recommend 15 minutes of unexposed skin without sunscreen around noon.
 Perhaps you can go for a walk during lunchtime?
 If you are fair skinned and not used to the sun, you may need to start a bit slower.
 Be careful not to overexpose yourself to prevent getting a sunburn.

 I also recommend Blue Light Therapy Boxes.
 Clinically proven to boost energy and mood naturally, as well as fight the winter blues, blue light therapy boxes allow you to get the light you need wherever you live or work.
-It may take a week or so before you begin to feel your energy return, and you will want to use it daily for at least 30 minutes to see the best results.
+It may take a week or so before you begin to feel your energy return, and you will want to use your box daily for at least 30 minutes to see the best results.

 I generally recommend using the box first thing in the morning as you’re getting ready for work, as well as in the early afternoon to give yourself another energy boost.
 I don’t recommend using the light too close to bedtime, unless you’re planning to stay up late!

-I have personally used this type of light preventatively during cloudy weather as well as whenever I feel like I need an energy boost and can’t get outside or to the beach.
+I have personally used this type of light preventatively during cloudy weather, as well as whenever I feel like I need an energy boost and can’t get outside or to the beach.

 8. Is Adrenal Fatigue Getting You Down?